Techniques for managing project allocation access¶

 It does mean that people have to be managed in two groups.
 But it lays down the foundation for an extensible data structure.

-We can make a PI or some list of people they designate to be “group administrators” who can manage the membership of any particular group.
+We can make a PI (or some list of people they designate) to be “group administrators” who can manage the membership of any particular group.
 Consult our instructions for using freeipa to add or remove group members.

 The gateway group is "bobgrp" and at first there is only one subordinate group "bob_atoms".
-The same users are members of both groups, but the objects inside of /dcs10/bob/data/ meant to be used by the team are group-owned by "bob_atoms".
+The same users are members of both groups, but the objects inside of /dcs10/bob/data/ meant to be used by the current team are group-owned by "bob_atoms".

-drwxrwx--- 3 bob bobgrp 3 Nov 10 2025 /dcs10/bob/data
+drwxr-x--- 3 bob bobgrp 3 Nov 10 2025 /dcs10/bob/data

-drwxr-s--- 3 bob bobgrp 4 Dec 15 2025 /dcs10/bob/data/tools/
+drwxr-s--- 3 bob bobgrp 4 Dec 15 2025 tools/

-drwxrws--- 3 bob bob_atoms 5 Dec 18 2025 /dcs10/bob/data/atoms/
+drwxrws--- 3 bob bob_atoms 5 Dec 18 2025 atoms/

-drwxr-s--- 3 jane bob_atoms 23 Nov 12 2025 /dcs10/bob/data/dir2/
+drwxr-s--- 3 jane bob_atoms 23 Nov 12 2025 atoms/dir2/

--rwx------ 3 frank users 3 Dec 20 2025 /dcs10/bob/data/file10
+-rwx------ 3 frank users 3 Dec 20 2025 atoms/file10

-What these settings portray
+Consequences of these settings

-chgrp [-R] bob_atomsorchgrp [-R] bobgrp(only add the "-R" recursive flag when appropriate). - "data" could be left group sticky.
+chmod g+s name.
+But "bob" may want to control things two directories deep. - "data" could be left group sticky.
 Changes in group ownership will still be needed where appropriate.

 - "file10" is private to frank

-- "mydir/" is private to bob
+- "only-me-dir/" is private to bob

 - "tools" is perhaps a location for all of the future researcher groups' members to find a common set of code or reference data